Cultural discourse about the Gaza genocide: Other notable figures

 In September 2025, Bernie Sanders became the first US senator to conclude that Israel is committing a genocide in Gaza after he published a statement his website titled "It Is Genocide", highlighting that Israel has "waged an all-out war against the Palestinian people" and not against Hamas.

+After going to Gaza, the writer Susan Abulhawa wrote, "Israel is committing the holocaust of our time."

 Media discourse

 In January 2024, The Economist argued that Israel was targeting Hamas fighters, rather than killing Gazans for "being Palestinian", and therefore was not committing genocide.
 It said South Africa's case against Israel at the ICJ was politically motivated, weakens the legal definition of genocide, and diverts focus from the actual humanitarian crisis in Gaza.
 The Wall Street Journal also said the claims were politicised.

-In a January 2024 interview, the former US ambassador for war-crimes issues, David Scheffer, acknowledged Israeli war crimes in Gaza and said that Israel was not committing genocide but "responding to a genocidal act in order to prevent further genocide against Israel".
-In The Times of Israel, Jeremy Sharon said that Israel's actions were defensive responses to Hamas, characterising calls for Gaza's destruction and other statements by Israeli officials (later found by the ICJ to be "incitement to genocide") as "intemperate comments of some of its political leaders".
-After going to Gaza, the writer Susan Abulhawa wrote, "Israel is committing the holocaust of our time."
+New York Times conservative columnist Bret Stephens stated that the devastation in Gaza, while immense, does not constitute genocide since it does not establish the specific intent required under international law.

 A May 2025 editorial in The Guardian urged the US to end the war and endorsed the genocide charge against Israel, citing the civilian death toll, obliteration of civilian infrastructure, aid blockages, and Smotrich's threats to destroy all of Gaza.

 In September 2025, the UN's Independent International Commission of Inquiry on the Occupied Palestinian Territory published a report saying Israel is committing genocide in Gaza.
 In his analysis, BBC international editor Jeremy Bowen said the report, which came from several of Israel's Western and Middle Eastern allies, would "feed into the growing international condemnation" of Israel's war conduct.
 In The Independent, chief international correspondent Bel Trew said that only a court can rule on whether genocide has been committed but that this would "take a decade".

 Paul Nuki, writing in The Daily Telegraph, said the report would have a "profound impact" on whether governments apply sanctions to Israel.
 Jake Wallis Simons, in the same paper, said the report undermines the credibility of the UN.
 International law scholar Triestino Mariniello said in The Palestine Chronicle that the report had "strong persuasive value" even if it was not legally binding.